I’ve officially been reselling products for 1 full month!

 The Amazon sales are HUGE, especially when you consider the fact that we didn’t actually start selling on Amazon until two thirds of the way through the month!

 Our first sale was actually a high-ticket item we bought for £1,400 and sold for £2,000!
 Which is great!
-But makes the other days look very lower than they are 😂
+But makes the other days look much lower than they are 😂

 So, that’s over £5K in sales on two platforms.